Skip to content

 MFA is supported for all managed providers, by IAM block.
 In case of delegate providers, MFA is enforced and managed by the provider itself.

-Providers are setup for each product by adding them in the iam/providers.yaml.
+Providers are set up for each product by adding them in iam/providers.yaml.
 You can use Anica to generate the providers yaml with common providers.
-Please do note all Delegate Providers need to specific app keys and secrets from your admin.
+Please do note all Delegate Providers need specific app keys and secrets from your admin.

-Here three providers have been configured, and end-users can use any one of them to login into your product.
+Here three providers have been configured, and end-users can use any one of them to log in to your product.

 iam/providers.yaml